ktdavies/CS506-Final-Project-Repository/README.md

 ![Yearly Trends](https://github.com/ktdavies/CS506-Final-Project-Repository/blob/main/Visualizations/yearly_trends.png)

 And then the last part measures how much weather duration and severity are changing over time within each cluster.
 It compares regression slopes to baseline values from the first year to calculate the yearly percent change, then displays these trends along with statistical metrics like R² and p-value.
 Finally, it filters and highlights only statistically significant trends (p < 0.05) to pinpoint meaningful changes in weather patterns across clusters.

+# Climate Data Supported Prediction Modeling
+Our goal within this section of our project is to simulate how climate change will affect flight delays by adjusting our data set to reflect future climate predictions and building and running a prediction model on these new paramaters considering both total precipitation amounts and the frequency/intensity of heavy precipitation events.

+# The Climate Data

 ## Purpose